ocaml/ocaml.org/data/tutorials/language/0it_06_hof.md

 * it says hi to the same name
 * it repeats it exactly 3 times

-But what would happen if we wanted to say "hi 2" times?
+But what would happen if we wanted to say "hi" 2 times?
 Or 4 or 12 times?

 When this happens, it usually means that the function is making certain decision that it shouldn't.
 In other words, the function **knows something** (like the number of times).